yungyDPR/TrainingData/README.md

 ## Data quality

-Before being pushed to the main branch, annotated files have at least been proofread once.
+Before being pushed to the main branch, annotated files have at least been proofread once, and are validated with an XSD by a Github action.

+# Toolbox

+This repository also contains a set of tools that can be used on the training sets.

+* PDF Preprocessing
+* Quality assessment
+* XML validity checker (used by a Github action)

 # DataCatalogue organization information